 The English National Ballet – a weekly performance hosted on YouTube.

-The Maths Factor – Carol Vorderman’s site with free access to maths that follow the National Curriculum for 4 – 12 year olds.
+The Maths Factor – Carol Vorderman’s site with free access to maths which follow the National Curriculum for 4 to 12 year olds.

 The Mix – feeling bored?
-10 fun things you can do at home.
+Ten fun things you can do at home.